neo4j/cypher-editor/docs/generated/model/index.md

 #### CypherEditorProps.autocompleteOpen property

-Whether the autocomplete window is open.
-Changing this can be used to manually control the autocomplete open state.
+Whether the autocomplete window is open

 <b>Signature:</b>

 ```typescript
 autocompleteOpen?: boolean;
 ```
+<b>Remarks:</b>

+Changing this can be used to manually control the autocomplete open state

 <b>Default Value:</b>

 `false`